egiesbrecht/prNet/README.md

  Another object that extends from the BasePattern class.
 Beside the standart-pattern-stuff this object keeps a [Transition](#Transition) and a special [Comparison](#Comparison) clause to tell if a [Transition](#Transition) can be applied.

  #### ManipulationUsage
  This class extended the [PatternUsage](#PatternUsage) by the method *manipulate(List<T> environment, ManipulablePattern<T> pattern)*.
 It first checks if the list 'environment' matches the pattern based on the Comparison clause and if it does, it manipulates those positions as the [Transition](#Transition) describes.
+In my last tests this achieved differences of ~3% to ~8% with the *findMatchingAuthors* method of the [PatternUsage](#PatternUsage) class.